 What are the features your app could have at this stage?

 People tend to appreciate a certain degree of variety here, but a phone and an email option work well.
 Don’t forget about social media.

 Were it Facebook, this would be a user’s page.
 The essentials are, of course, personal information, a picture, and some medical information (prescriptions, history, etc.).

-For a telehealth app, these would most likely be:
+For a telehealth application, these would most likely be:

 - contacting a professional,